 The St. Louis Jewish Film Festival announces its third Short Film Competition and is soliciting new and established filmmakers who want to participate.
 Students aged 6-8th grade through college and beyond are welcome, including a professional category.

 We ask filmmakers to submit a short film, no more than five minutes in length, on the theme of Treat others as you wish to be treated.
 This can be peace in school (perhaps an anti-bullying message) peace within our community, your own home or in the world as a whole.
 Filmmakers do not need to be Jewish to enter a film.

 Deadline extended for letters of Intent to March 15th, 2015,.
-Completed films must be submitted by April 26, 2013 in order to be judged in time for the June, 2013 St. Louis Jewish Film Festival, where the winning films will be showcased.
+Completed films must be submitted by April 24, 2015 in order to be judged in time for the June, 2015 St. Louis Jewish Film Festival where the winning films will be showcased.

 The St. Louis Jewish Film Festival is pleased to announce the winners of its Third Short Film Competition, one in the non-professional-student category and one in the professional category.
 Both films will be shown on the opening afternoon, Sunday June 9, at the Landmark Plaza Frontenac Cinema at 4pm.